Moment of truth nears for sleepy U.S. town on cusp of space flight

 "As always, safety will ultimately call the shots, but right now, I’m planning to go to space in 2014!"
 Branson wrote in an e-mail this week.
 The first of some 700 "astronauts," who have already paid $250,000 for the two-hour-plus flight and some minutes of weightlessness, should follow a month later.

-After 10 years of conception and construction at the state-run, taxpayer-funded, $212-million Spaceport, the people of Truth or Consequences, population 6,500, are sensing a shift in confidence as the countdown nears.
+After 10 years of conception and construction at the state-run, taxpayer-funded, $212-million (125 million pounds) Spaceport, the people of Truth or Consequences, population 6,500, are sensing a shift in confidence as the countdown nears.

 While the economic windfall is difficult to estimate for the town that famously renamed itself after a radio quiz show in 1950, most everyone in these parts agrees the Spaceport should inject new energy into the somewhat tattered and totally quirky T or C, as it is known in local parlance.

-Note: (This story was corrected in paragraph 5 to 700 instead of 600; removes "his" from paragraph 8)